Murder of Jo Cox: Attack

 Jo Cox was elected to represent the parliamentary constituency Batley and Spen at the 2015 general election, having spent several years working for the international humanitarian charity Oxfam.
-She was married and had two young children.

 On 16 June 2016, Cox was on her way to meet constituents at a routine surgery in Birstall, West Yorkshire, when Thomas Mair shot her twice in the head and once in the chest with a modified .22 hunting rifle then stabbed her 15 times outside a library on Market Street.
 Cox died of her injuries shortly after being admitted to Leeds General Infirmary.
 She was 41 years old.

 The retired mines rescuer Bernard Carter-Kenny, 77, was also stabbed when coming to Cox's aid; he was subsequently awarded the George Medal for his bravery.
 Another witness followed Mair and identified him to police.
 Mair was arrested about a mile from the murder scene unarmed by police constables Craig Nicholls and Jonathan Wright, who were later awarded the Queen's Gallantry Medal.